Probabilistic approximation of fully nonlinear second-order PIDEs with convergence rates for the universal robust limit theorem: Preliminaries and main results

 \subsection{Regularization}

 We end this section with Krylov's regularization result, which will be used frequently throughout this work as a technical tool for handling the viscosity solution $u$ of~\eqref{PIDE} and the piecewise constant approximation $u_{h}$ in \eqref{approx_scheme}.
+The symbol~$|\cdot|$ denotes the standard Euclidean norm, applicable to any $\mathbb{R}^{d}$ type space (including the space of $d\times l$ matrices).
+Specifically, for a matrix~$A\in \mathbb{S}(d)$, the squared norm~$|A|^{2}$~is equivalent to~$tr[AA^{\intercal}]$.